 We are having a break from video workshops over half term week.
 We’ll be sharing resources and ideas for supporting your under 5’s, and then we’ll be premiering our School Ready Literacy Workshops starting Tuesday June 2nd.
-These sessions are free and full details can be found on the group:

 You can purchase the School Ready Literacy Parent Pack to practise the songs between workshops and enjoy unlimited use of the video workshops.

 As a follower of Sue Asquith you are entitled to a 10% discount on any Boogie Mites products or services.
 Use this discount code at the checkout on their website shop:

 For enquiries, contact Sue Newman, Boogie Mites director: [email protected] or call her on 023 92 817274